the80scalled/misc/net/vpnrouter.md

 #### ss-rules

-There's this cool thing called ss-rules which was designed for OpenWRT but which totally doesn't run at all on OpenWRT.
-It's because it uses getopts instead of getopt, and the ipset version is different too.
+There's this cool thing called ss-rules which was designed for OpenWRT but which totally doesn't run at all on AsusWRT-Merlin.
+Why?

+-	It uses getopts instead of getopt (this sounds like a joke, but it's not)
+-	It uses a new version of ipset, which AsusWRT-Merlin doesn't have
+-	It relies on TPROXY for UDP forwarding, which Merlin doesn't have
+-	There's this thing called UCI, which is an OpenWRT-only thing

 It's here: